Siebenwurst Consulting & Services GmbH

-1.1 These Terms and Conditions of SOLID solutions in design GmbH (hereinafter "SOLID") shall apply to all and any contracts between SOLID and its customers for the provision of engineering services (hereinafter "Services") insofar as the customer is a juristic person or natural person acting, at the time of conclusion of the contract, in the line of his commercial or professional activity (entrepreneur), or a legal entity under public law or a special fund under public law.
+1.1 These Terms and Conditions of Siebenwurst Consulting & Services GmbH (hereinafter "SCS") shall apply to all and any contracts between SCS and its customers for the provision of engineering services (hereinafter "Services") insofar as the customer is a juristic person or natural person acting, at the time of conclusion of the contract, in the line of his commercial or professional activity (entrepreneur), or a legal entity under public law or a special fund under public law.

 1.5 Legally relevant declarations and notifications delivered to us by the customer after conclusion of contract (e.g. deadlines, notice of defects, declaration of withdrawal, or reduction in volume) are not effective unless made in writing.

 2.1 Communications from SCS to the customer, which are marked as "Quotations", are subject to change and are not binding.
 They shall be regarded as invitations to the customer to place an order.